derektamsen/derektamsen.github.io-hugo/content/posts/2012-10-30-helpful-screen-tips.md

 hideBackToTop: false
 ---

-Screen is a great command to know when working on linux and unix systems.
-Screen allows long commands to stay running if you become disconnected from a server or if you want to disconnect.

 Screen may not be installed by default depending on what distribution you are using.
 In order to use it you will need to install it on the system you are working on.
 The installation process is usually pretty simple.

 ## In centos you can find it in the base repository.